-- Speaking.
-Whether before a small group or the entire student population, school counselors must be comfortable speaking in public.
+Whether before a small group or the entire student population, school counselors should be comfortable speaking in public.

 2. Which Student Age Group Do You Want to Work With?

 When it comes to student services, an elementary school counselor focuses on students’ developmental and academic needs.
 Duties may overlap with special education teachers as school counselors and parents discuss learning and behavior issues.
-Middle school counselors also collaborate with teachers and parents, and support students in developing good academic and social skills.
-High school counselors are increasingly focused on helping students set career and life goals and overcome personal problems.
+A middle school counselor also collaborates with teachers and parents, and supports students in developing good academic and social skills.
+A high school counselor is focused on helping students set career development plans and life goals and overcome personal problems.

-Depending on where you complete your training, your school counselor certification may not necessarily apply to all K-12 grades.
+Depending on where you complete your counselor education training, your school counselor certification may not necessarily apply to all K-12 grades.
 Most states offer K-12 or even PreK-12 certification.
 But Delaware, Iowa, Massachusetts, Missouri and Pennsylvania make you choose either elementary or secondary certification.
-Keep this in mind, as having a broader certification means more job opportunities for you.
+Keep this in mind, as having a broader certification means possibly more potential job opportunities for you.

 3. What Degree Do You Need to Be a School Counselor?

 A few states accept bachelor’s degrees but require additional graduate-level credits in school counseling.
-Becoming certified in most states requires a master’s in school counseling or a related field of behavioral science.
+Becoming certified in most states requires a master’s in school counseling or a related field of behavioral science2.
 Here’s a look at bachelor’s and master’s degree programs and typical coursework for each.